 The compensation committee has principal responsibility for reviewing our executive compensation structure, evaluating performance by our executive officers relative to our corporate objectives, and approving executive compensation.
 Members of the compensation committee are appointed by our board of directors.
-In 2012, our compensation committee consisted of Samuel D. Colella, Evan Jones, and John A. Young.
-Our compensation committee held two meetings during 2012.
-Gerhard F. Burbach joined our board of directors and compensation committee on January 10, 2013 and, since then, our compensation committee has been comprised of Samuel D. Colella (Chairman), Evan Jones, John A. Young, and Gerhard F. Burbach.
+In 2013, our compensation committee consisted of Samuel D. Colella, Evan Jones, John A. Young, and Gerhard F. Burbach (who joined our board of directors and compensation committee on January 10, 2013).
+Our compensation committee held six meetings during 2013.

-In 2012, our board of directors determined that each current member of our compensation committee was an independent director under the NASDAQ rules and an outside director for purposes of Section 162(m) of the Internal Revenue Code.
-Additionally, our board of directors determined that Evan Jones and John A. Young were "non-employee directors" for purposes of Rule 16b-3 under the Exchange Act.
-To comply with Rule 16b-3 of the Exchange Act, equity incentives for executive officers in 2012 were approved by a special committee comprised solely of "non-employee directors" pursuant to the rule.
-In 2013, our board of directors determined that each current member of our compensation committee is an independent director under the NASDAQ rules, an outside director for purposes of Section 162(m) of the Internal Revenue Code, and a "non-employee director" for purposes of Rule 16b-3 under the Exchange Act.
+In 2013 and 2014, our board of directors determined that each current member of our compensation committee is an independent director under the NASDAQ rules, an outside director for purposes of Section 162(m) of the Internal Revenue Code, and a "non-employee director" for purposes of Rule 16b-3 under the Exchange Act.